psnc-dl/page-generator/README.md

 * check with Tesseract 3.0.1
 * check with Tesseract 3.0.2
 * describe LetterBrowser
+* document usage of pl.psnc.synat.a12.evaluation.Diff
+* document usage of pl.psnc.synat.a12.generator.custom.CustomTextCLI
+* document usage of pl.psnc.synat.a12.gui.LettersBrowser
+* document usage of pl.psnc.synat.a12.aletheia.XmlToTxt

 ## Done
 * check with Java 7